walterhiggins/ScriptCraft/docs/API-Reference.md

 The Events module provides a thin wrapper around CanaryMod's or Bukkit's Event-handling API.
-The Java-based CanaryMod and Bukkit Events APIs make use of Java Annotations which are not available in Javascript, so this module provides a simple way to listen to minecraft events in javascript.
+The Java-based CanaryMod and Bukkit Events APIs make use of Java Annotations which are not available in JavaScript, so this module provides a simple way to listen to minecraft events in javascript.

 ### events.on() static method